simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

 > **Note**\
 > Store indices when you want to calculate distances or want to mutate the result list later.

-## Tree Traversals Pattern
+## Binary Tree Traversals Pattern

-### Depth-First Search
+### Binary Tree Depth-First Search

 #### Use Case

-Most binary tree problems that don't involve levels.
+Most binary tree problems that don't involve processing nodes by their levels.

 #### Template